enzorcortes/Power_BI_Projects/README.md

 <img src="images/ABSvisual.jpg" width="50%">

 🤖 ABS Context: MLB introduced the Automated Ball-Strike (ABS) Challenge System powered by T-Mobile beginning with the 2026 season.
 The system will rely on the same Hawk-Eye tracking technology that fuels MLB's Statcast data.
+⚠️ Strike Zone today (2026) is defined by the top being the midpoint between the shoulders and the pants down to the bottom just below the kneecap

 🧢 What to know about the ABS challenge system and how it works:
 - Only batters and pitchers/catchers may initiate a challenge by tapping their cap within 2 seconds of the pitch sequence end.
 Managers, coaches and other players may not be involved.